Regulations and Licensing Criteria: A Guide for Parents

 Share Me

-The My ECE Guide to Regulations and Licensing Criteria for Early Childhood Education Services brings together the main legal requirements for centres and home-based services that you need to know about.
+The My ECE Guide to Early Childhood Service Regulations and Licensing Criteria for Parents brings together the main legal requirements for centres and home-based services that you need to know about.
 It does not include requirements for hospital-based services as these are few in number and have their own specific requirements.

-The minimum legal requirements detailed here are sourced from the requirements of most relevance to parents from the:
+The minimum legal requirements detailed here are sourced from the:

 • Education (Early Childhood Services) Regulations 2008.